Machine learning based hyperspectral image analysis: A survey: Introduction

 This paper is organized as follows.
-Section~\ref{dataanalysis_task_section} discusses about various types of analysis that can be performed on hyperspectral data, Section~\ref{machine_learning_section} provides a brief background on common machine learning techniques and terminologies, Section~\ref{challenges_section} explains the problem of high dimensionality of hyperspectral data, and Section~\ref{section_algo} reviews various machine learning-based hyperspectral image analysis methods found in recent literature.
-Section~\ref{section_open_issues} discusses open challenges in the field of hyperspectral data analysis, and Section \ref{section_conclusion} summarizes the paper.
+Sections~\ref{dataanalysis_task_section} and~\ref{machine_learning_section} provide brief backgrounds on hyperspectral image analysis tasks and machine learning terminologies, respectively, to make the readers familiar of the topics needed to understand the surveyed methods.
+In Section~\ref{section_algo}, we survey the recent machine learning-based hyperspectral image analysis methods found in literature.
+Section~\ref{section_open_issues} discusses open challenges in the field of hyperspectral data analysis, and Section~\ref{section_conclusion} concludes the paper.